maxxuUNC33/web102_prework/README.md

 Describe any challenges encountered while building the app.

+I could not open the 27 minute submitting your project on github instruction video.
+Hopefully everything is on-par.
 Nothing major in particular.
 But it did refresh my memory on basic javascript elements.

 ## License